MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 Here we guard by requiring the snapshot to be casted to a dictionary and checking that the dictionary contains `username` key/value.
 If either of these requirements fail, we return nil.
 Note that we also store the key property of `DataSnapshot` which is the UID that correlates with the user being initialized.

 This cleans up our code by creating a reusable initializer that we can use to create user objects from snapshots.
 In addition, we no longer have to fetch information directly from snapshots using _stringly-typed_ key/value pairs.

+> [action]
+>
 Let's go ahead and finish by refactoring our original code to use our failable initializer.
+>
 ```
 userRef.observeSingleEvent(of: .value, with: { (snapshot) in
     if let user = User(snapshot: snapshot) {